opencog/opencog/examples/pln/which-product/README.md

 # Inference chain

-Here the inference chain is built in a forward manner.
+Here the inference chain is built in a forward way.
 In practice it would be built backward, from the conclusion associated to the query back to the initial premises.